anonymin/thinkful-vday/readme.md

 ### Next Steps

 - Did you customize the card?
 Do it again.
 Share it again.
-That special person deserves it, right?
+That special someone deserves it, right?
 - Need a challenge?
 Don't wait until the last minute.
 Get started on your St. Patrick's day card now!
 - Not enough?
 Check out [this](http://www.thinkful.com/learn/intro-to-jquery) awesome Javascript/jQuery tutorial.